How to Set Up a Recurve Bow In 5 Easy Steps

 Assemble the pieces of the recurve bow.

-Before you can start choosing add-ons and customizing equipment, it’s important to assemble the pieces properly first.
-If your bow is brand new, start by removing it from the packaging.
-It’s recommended that you lay all the pieces out to ensure everything is there.
+Before you can start choosing add-ons and customizing equipment, it’s essential to assemble the pieces properly.
+If your bow is brand new, remove it from the packaging.
+Lay all the pieces out to ensure everything is there.

 Once all your tools are ready and your parts are unboxed, lay the bow out and attach its limbs.
 This is when you’ll need the Allen wrench or hex driver to assemble the pieces.
-The lower limb is always the one with writing on it, showing the bow length and draw length.
+The lower limb always has writing, showing the bow and draw lengths.

 Make sure to align the riser’s pegs with the holes on the limb.
 Squeeze the limb and riser together and start to thread the screw with your fingers.
 At this point, you should still be able to see light in the gap.